arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 </div>

+--{{0}}--
+Let's run the code as it is, and then see how the results change when we un-comment the `HAVING` statement.

 {{1}}
 You can use an `ORDER BY` statement **after** a `HAVING` statement.
 Let's add `ORDER BY patients.county` to the end of our query.